Visa document checklist5 photo pagesCountry

 What can vary

-These are the main differences already visible in the current source data behind the linked photo pages.
+These are the main differences already visible across the linked photo pages.

-• Some entries in the source data are explicitly online or e-visa variants, so file size, pixel dimensions, and upload formatting can matter just as much as printed composition.
+• Some linked photo pages are clearly marked as online or e-visa variants, so file size, pixel dimensions, and upload formatting can matter just as much as print composition.

-• Some photo variants are tied to applications submitted from US.
+• Some photo variants are tied to applications submitted from United States.
 The supporting-document pack can also change when you apply outside your home country.

 • The catalog also contains more specific labels such as visa on arrival.
 Keep one main checklist page, but expect the supporting documents to expand when the application path is more specific than a standard tourist visa.